 This publication’s title was inspired by the fable of the blind persons encountering an unknown, the elephant.
 One touches the elephant’s trunk and declares it to be like a snake; another touches the flank and explains that no, it’s more like a wall; a third, feeling a tusk, is baffled how her friends cannot see the likeness to a spear.
 And so forth.

-Like the fabled blind people describing the elephant, we are both limited by our unique perspectives, and privy to the insight such perspectives yield.
-We are making sense of the same world, but can come to profoundly different conclusions.
+The point being, we are each limited by our unique perspectives, and privy to the insight such perspectives yield.
+We are all making sense of the same world, and we have much to learn from one another’s truths.

-Sarah H Griffin spent her formative years living between the United States and the Democratic Republic of Congo.
-She obtained her master’s in journalism from New York University and now lives in central New York with her husband, daughter, and a host of large animals.
+Sarah spent her formative years living between the United States and the Democratic Republic of Congo.
+She studied history and journalism, and now lives in central New York with her husband, daughters, and large dogs.

 For other essays, please see the predecessor of The Elephant, Sarah’s blog The Perspective Project.
 Sarah can always be reached at firstname.lastname@example.org